 3. To reverse the original payment, create and post a new journal entry.

-2. Debit the amount for the bounced check from the Accounts Receivables account.
+• Debit the amount of the bounced check from the Accounts Receivable account.

-3. Credit the amount for the bounced check from the bank account which will receive the funds.
+• Credit the amount for the bounced check from the bank account that will receive the funds.

 4. Select Customer’s Receivables from the Reports